AbduazizZiyodov/gustav/README.md

 */
 ```

-Nesting multiple comments are NOT allowed:
+Nesting multiple multiline comments are NOT allowed:

 ```js
 /*